 Base on the current situation, to make life easier, the rapporteur proposes to keep using a separate section to define the LPHAP SRS Parameters, not put all the parameters in the SRS characteristics.
 Then we can further work on the detail parameters.

+9.2.A4 LPHAP SRS Parameters

+This IE is used to indicate the set of recommended SRS LPHAP parameters for the Validity Area.